k9chen/k9chen.github.io/_posts/2018-12-22-descartes.md

 ---
 layout: distill
-title: Ch4.
-Strings, Gravitons, and Dark Matter as Theories of Everything
+title: Ch2.
+Descartes's Last Words, in the Form of a Cardioid
-description: [In progress]
+description: The happy or perhaps sad love story between Descartes and the Princess of Sweden.
 giscus_comments: true
-date: 2024-06-08
+date: 2024-06-09
-thumbnail: assets/img/string.png
+thumbnail: assets/img/geo.png

 authors:
   - name: Kelvin Chen